-For international students, Tokyo Tech holds three entrance examinations every year.
-Two of them are for the bachelor's degree program, while another is for master's or doctoral degree programs.
+For international students, Tokyo Tech holds entrance examinations for degree programs.

 3rd in Japan in the QS World University Rankings